Tears Are For Mothers

 “I… I knew it,” he said sluggishly.
 “If that’s what you want to do, then do it.
 I’m not gonna stop you.”

 “Really.
 Shoot up until you’re dead for all I care, because once this tour’s over, you’re out of the band Squids.
 I don’t give a shit if you started it.
 It’s my band now . . .
 Now if you’ll excuse me, I’m gonna go puke outside,” Walter said and shut the door.

 As he made his way to the front of the bus, in every neon green corner bodies were snoring in the sickly-sweet, rum-laden air.
 Stepping outside, he realized the bus was no longer at the bar, but in some suburb.
 He remembered someone saying something about a house party, but he couldn’t remember a house party.
 It didn’t matter anyway.

 Back on the bus, relieved of his stomach’s contents but dizzy and exhausted from his outing, Walter found the trip back to Sai too strenuous, so he snuggled up on the mat behind the bar.

 “Walter!”
 Seano shouted, shaking him forcefully while shivering like an epileptic himself.
 “Walter, wake up man!”

-Morning light stung his pupils as Walter pried his sticky eyelids apart, X’s tracking across his face from his rubber molded pillow.
-A warm and horrid breath sucked into his lungs and he felt the urge to vomit again.
+Morning light stung Walter’s pupils as he pried his sticky eyelids apart, X’s tracking across his face from his rubber-molded pillow.
+A warm and horrid breath then sucked into his lungs and he felt the urge to vomit again.

 “Walter! . . .
 Walter!”
 Seano continued.